Top 10 Sexiest Posts Of Sofia Vergara On Instagram, 'Modern Family' Vixen Gets Fans Buzzing With Sultry Shots

 Vergara regularly shows off her sense of humor with her sexy posts, joking about how subtle she was in another Miami 90s throwback.
 In this shot, Sofia was giving the camera a sultry look as she donned a sexy ensemble of yellow and blue that showcased her ample cleavage.

 The actress has been on quite the run of sharing throwback photos in recent months.
-A post from earlier in November revealed a shoot from the Florida Keys where Sofia was wearing a sexy thong bikini and flaunting her derriere.
+A post from earlier in November revealed a shot from the Florida Keys where Sofia was wearing a sexy thong bikini and flaunting her derriere.

 Not everything Vergara shares that is sexy and gets her fans buzzing is a throwback bikini shot.
 Vergara also knows how to hit the mark when it comes to sharing a sexy photo while still promoting a good cause.